How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 5: Emphasize and Increase Natural Light

-Just look at what a big difference removing those blinds made in our old laundry room (we also painted the walls white and added a lighter color floor, which made a big impact as well).
+Just look at what a big difference removing those blinds made in our old laundry room.
+We also painted the walls white and added a lighter color floor, making a remarkable impact.

 A first-floor laundry room is darker and looks smaller with windows covered by old blinds.